 Treatment with penicillin G will rid your body of the infection, but cannot undo organ/tissue damage that has already occurred.
 Most often, syphilis diagnoses are made in the primary or secondary stages before most tissue or organ damage occurs unless the disease has already moved to ocular or neurosyphilis.

 The consistent and correct use of condoms is always suggested with oral, vaginal, and anal sex.
-However, since the bacteria which cause syphilis can be present on the skin not protected by a condom, usage does not significantly reduce your chances of transmitting or picking up syphilis.
+However, since the bacteria which cause syphilis can be present on the skin not protected by a condom, usage does not significantly reduce your chances of transmitting or picking up the disease.

 Compiled using information from the following sources: